Skip Global navigation and goto content

 The HIV/AIDS information included on the following tables and maps represent the most recent data available locally.
 Should you need additional surveillance information or if you are a health care provider and need instructions on how to report an HIV or AIDS case you can contact the surveillance unit at 305-470-6953.

-To report HIV or AIDS cases according to ZIP Codes
+8. Reporting HIV or AIDS cases according to Zip Codes

 Forms used to report adult or pediatric HIV or AIDS cases